Kasey Keller: Seattle Sounders FC

-On August 14, 2008, Keller returned to the United States to sign with the 2009 MLS expansion team Seattle Sounders FC.
-He was the starting goalkeeper for the MLS team's first-ever match, on 19 March 2009, which the Sounders won 3–0.
+Keller considered retiring after the 2007–08 season, but instead returned to the United States to sign with Major League Soccer expansion team Seattle Sounders FC on August 14, 2008.
+He was the starting goalkeeper for the MLS team's first-ever match, on March 19, 2009, which the Sounders won 3–0.
 He continued to have a clean sheet in each of his next three starts, with a score of 2–0 per start.
 He also set the record for most minutes without a goal to start a season in MLS history.
-His clean sheet streak came to an end on 2 May 2009, at 457 minutes in the second half of a game against the Chicago Fire FC.
+His clean sheet streak came to an end on May 2, at 457 minutes in the second half of a game against the Chicago Fire FC.
 He started in every match of the 2009 U.S. Open Cup, as the Sounders won the title after beating D.C.
-United in the final on 2 September 2009, thus becoming the second expansion team in MLS history to win the tournament in their inaugural season.
+United in the final on September 2, 2009, thus becoming the second expansion team in MLS history to win the tournament in their inaugural season.
 Keller was then named TheCup.us Player of the Tournament.
-On 3 October, Keller recorded his 10th clean-sheet in a 1–0 over Columbus Crew to end the Crew's 22-game home unbeaten streak.
+On October 3, Keller recorded his 10th clean-sheet in a 1–0 over Columbus Crew to end the Crew's 22-game home unbeaten streak.

 In the 2010 season, the 40-year-old Keller was the only Sounders FC player to have started every league match (32) in regular season and playoffs, logging a total of 3585 in all competitions.
-On 27 June, he recorded a season-high nine saves in a 1–3 loss to Philadelphia Union, and three days later, he made two stops in a penalty shootout against Portland Timbers in the round of 16 of the 2010 U.S. Open Cup.
-On 8 August, Keller recorded his first MLS assist with a long pass to Fredy Montero's opening goal in an eventual 2–0 win over Houston Dynamo, thus becoming the first Sounders goalkeeper to show up on the score sheet, and at the age of 40, one of the oldest player to register a goal contribution in MLS history.
-On 9 September, Keller saved a first-half penalty in a goalless draw with Real Salt Lake.
-On 5 October, Keller won his second U.S. Open Cup title after helping his side beat Columbus Crew 2–1 in the final in front of 31,311, the largest crowd to witness a US Open Cup final; Seattle thus become the first MLS club to successfully defend the Open Cup title and the first club overall to repeat since the New York Pancyprian-Freedoms did so in 1982 and 1983.
+On June 27, he recorded a season-high nine saves in a 1–3 loss to Philadelphia Union, and three days later, he made two stops in a penalty shootout against Portland Timbers in the round of 16 of the 2010 U.S. Open Cup.
+On August 8, Keller recorded his first MLS assist with a long pass to Fredy Montero's opening goal in an eventual 2–0 win over Houston Dynamo, thus becoming the first Sounders goalkeeper to show up on the score sheet, and at the age of 40, one of the oldest player to register a goal contribution in MLS history.
+On September 9, Keller saved a first-half penalty in a goalless draw with Real Salt Lake.
+On October 5, Keller won his second U.S. Open Cup title after helping his side beat Columbus Crew 2–1 in the final in front of 31,311, the largest crowd to witness a US Open Cup final; Seattle thus become the first MLS club to successfully defend the Open Cup title and the first club overall to repeat since the New York Pancyprian-Freedoms did so in 1982 and 1983.
 He ended the 2010 season with 11 clean-sheets, thus surpassing his 2009 total.
-He won MLS Save of the Year for his stop against Kansas City Wizards on 17 April and six of his 82 saves were voted MLS Save of the Week.
+He won MLS Save of the Year for his stop against Kansas City Wizards on April 17 and six of his 82 saves were voted MLS Save of the Week.